kanaka/mal/docs/Hints.md

 date +%s%3N
 ```

-There are currently three implementations where this method was
+There are currently two implementations where this method was
-necessary (probably): bash, make and vimscript.
-Unfortunately this
+necessary (probably): bash and make.
+Unfortunately this method is
-method is limited to Linux/UNIX.
+limited to Linux/UNIX.

 Also, "time-ms" technically just needs to return accurate milliseconds
 since some arbitrary point in time (even program start) in order to be